mika/org-mode-docs/README.md

 org-mode-docs
 =============

-This repository contains documentation regarding Emac's org-mode.
+This repository contains documentation regarding Emacs Org-mode.
-It's meant as a central place of some home-grown stuff by some happy org-mode users.
+It's meant as a central place of some home-grown stuff by some happy Org-mode users.